sensei-hacker/inavwiki/Modes.md

 Flaperon offset is by default is applied as a servo mixer input with ID=14 so using custom servo mixing you can configure FLAPERON mode to deflect any servos you need (including dedicated flaps).

+### FPV ANGLE MIX (MC)

+This mode mixes in Pitch with a commanded ROLL stick input.
+Or mixes in Pitch with a commanded YAW stick input.
+To overcome the sweeping or arching effect that is seen via the FPV view, based on the camera's up-tilt angle.
+This provides a more visually appealing (true to axis) freestyle or cinematic experience.
+Simply set `fpv_mix_degrees = X°` , to the up-tilt angle your camera is set.

 ### HEADADJ (MC)

 It allows you to set a new yaw origin for HEADFREE mode.